 Who We Are: Cultivating Identity

 At Sunflower Bank, we’re experiencing great growth.
-Since our founding in Kansas in 1892, we've become a full-service financial institution with locations in 10 states spanning personal, commercial, and mortgage lines of business.
+Since our founding in Kansas in 1892, we've become a full-service financial institution with locations in 13 states spanning personal, commercial, and wealth management lines of business.

 Growing as Sunflower Bank